1. How are the proteins on the IMMUNOME protein array selected?

 Yes, homodimeric proteins are expressed autonomously as homodimers, while heterodimeric proteins are expressed as monomers and subsequently co-arrayed to form heterodimers.

-18. Are there any transmembrane proteins on the Immunome array?
+18. Are there any transmembrane proteins on the IMMUNOME protein array?
 If yes, how do you provide lipidic environment for the proteins?

 Yes.
-The array contains the separate extracellular and intracellular domains, excised from the transmembrane region in every case.
-There is currently no deliberate lipid environment on the array, although we do lyse the insect cells in detergent, so if there are insect cell lipids strongly associated with the antigens then they (as well as detergents) will co-purify on the array.
+The array contains separate extracellular and intracellular domains, excised from the transmembrane region in every case.
+There is currently no deliberate lipid environment on the array, although we do lyse the insect cells in detergent, so if there are insect cell lipids strongly associated with the antigens then they (as well as the detergent) will co-purify on the array.

-19. What type of slide is used for Immunome and how is it manufactured?
+19. What type of slide is used for the IMMUNOME protein array and how is it manufactured?

-20. How do I extract the data from the arrays?
+20. How do I extract the data from the protein array?

-Array images can be extracted/analyzed by any image quantification software including analysis software provided by scanner manufacturers, third-party software, or open source programs.
-A GAL (GenePix Array List) file for each array is generated to aid image analysis.
-Please note GAL files is grid file specific to Genepix software and may not be compatible with any other software.
-GAL automatically generate grids on the array slide for auto spot detection supporting image analysis.
+Array images can be extracted/analysed by any image quantification software including analysis software provided by scanner manufacturers, third-party software or open source programs.
+A GenePix Array List (GAL) file for each array is generated to aid image analysis.
+Please note that GAL files are grid file specific to the Genepix software and may not be compatible with any other software.
+GAL automatically generates grids on the array slide for auto spot detection supporting image analysis.

-21. What are the scanners that are compatible with Immunome arrays?
+21. What are the scanners that are compatible with the IMMUNOME protein array?

-It is scanned at 10 µm using any open format scanner
+The array is scanned at 10 µm using any open format scanner.

-23. What samples can be run on the Immunome array?
+23. What samples can be run on the IMMUNOME protein array?

-Depending on the assay type whether it is a biomarker discovery or interaction study, these samples can be run on the Immunome array;
+Depending on the assay type whether it is a biomarker discovery or interaction study, these samples can be run on the IMMUNOME protein array:

-24. What proteins are found on the array?
+24. What proteins are found on the IMMUNOME protein array?

-Cancer antigens, signalling proteins, transmembrane proteins, kinases and other iimmunologically relevant proteins.
-For full list of the proteins, please click here <link>
+Cancer antigens, signalling proteins, transmembrane proteins, kinases and other immunologically relevant proteins.
+For the full list of proteins, please click here.

 25. What is the half-life of autoantibodies?

-The half life of autoantibodies is 3 weeks: Levels of autoantibodies would be expected to halve in about 20 days.
-Accumulation of aberrant PTMs will give rise to autoantigen that stimulates re-production of autoantibodies.
+The half-life of autoantibodies is 3 weeks.
+Levels of autoantibodies would be expected to halve in about 20 days.
+Accumulation of aberrant PTMs will give rise to autoantigens that stimulate re-production of autoantibodies.

-26. Besides Cy-3, what are other fluorescent tags that can be used for Immunome?
+26. Besides Cy-3, what are other fluorescent tags that can be used for the IMMUNOME protein array?

-27. Is it possible to include my proteins of interest that are currently not included on the Immunome array?
+27. Is it possible to include my proteins of interest that are currently not included on the IMMUNOME protein array?

 Yes.
-We can custom-produce proteins based on your requirements.
-Please contact us at [email protected] to find out more
+We can custom produce proteins based on your requirements.
+Please contact us at [email protected] to discuss this further.

 28. What kind of studies are ideal using the KREX technology?

-The KREX technology is ideally suited for two main applications; autoantibody profiling and interaction profiling.
-In autoantibody profiling, different applications including biomarker discovery, patient stratification, treatment monitoring, ADR prediction, immunotherapy and irAE prediction.
+The KREXTM technology is ideally suited for two main applications; autoantibody profiling and interaction profiling.
+In autoantibody profiling, different applications include biomarker discovery, patient stratification, treatment monitoring, ADR prediction, immunotherapy and irAE prediction.
 In interaction profiling, we profile interaction of various analytes with the proteins on the array, such as DNA, RNA, protein, peptide, vaccine etc.

 29. When a customer finds a biomarker using our platform, the platform is highly sensitive, what other methods can we use to ensure that the biomarker is not just specific to our platform, so therefore could be transferable to a routine clinical setting?

-ELISAs are the gold standards in the clinical setting for the measurement of proteins/immunoassays.
-There are also other methods that we can use to validate the results such as IP-MS and other MS-based techniques.
-As ELISAs are potentially less sensitive than protein array (although most researchers agree there are no significant differences between biomarkers detected using protein microarray and the gold standard ELISA), there is possibility of not being able to detect low-abundant biomarkers using ELISA.
+ELISA is the gold standard for the measurement of proteins/immunoassays in a clinical setting .
+There are also other methods available for results validation such as IP-MS and other MS-based techniques.
+As ELISAs are potentially less sensitive than protein arrays (although most researchers agree there are no significant differences between biomarkers detected using protein array and ELISA), there is the possibility of not being able to detect low-abundant biomarkers using ELISA.

-1. How do I extract the data from the arrays?
+1. How do I extract the data from the protein array?

-Array images can be extracted/analyzed by any image quantification software including analysis software provided by scanner manufacturers, third-party software, or open source programs.
+Array images can be extracted/analysed by any image quantification software including analysis software provided by scanner manufacturers, third-party software or open source programs.

-A GAL (GenePix Array List) file for each array is generated to aid image analysis.
-Please note GAL files is grid file specific to Genepix software and may not be compatible with any other software.
-GAL automatically generate grids on the array slide for auto spot detection supporting image analysis.
+A GenePix Array List (GAL) file for each array is generated to aid image analysis.
+Please note that GAL files are grid file specific to the Genepix software and may not be compatible with any other software.
+GAL automatically generates grids on the array slide for auto spot detection supporting image analysis.